 A child with normal skin is equally as likely as a child with atopic-prone skin to develop staphylococcus aureus and impetigo.
 In fact, the presence of staphylococcus under the skin is normal for all skin types.
 That’s right, this bacteria is part of your skin’s natural flora.

 The thing that causes parents to panic is that the bacteria is more concentrated when inflammation occurs (such as inflammation caused by an eczema flare-up).
 Fortunately, the mere presence of this bacteria, even in high numbers, doesn’t necessarily trigger an infection.
 That’s not to say it can’t happen—it can—but if eczema flare-ups are properly treated, infections are rare.

 Myth #8: You Should Use Only Natural Plant Ingredients To Treat Your Baby’s Eczema

 Unfortunately, “natural” doesn’t necessarily mean harmless.
 Plant-based ingredients can cause allergic reactions similar to those caused by common allergens such as dust, dander, and harsh soaps—often leading to an eczema flare-up.
 And because your baby’s skin is atopic-prone, it needs extra-special care.

-The best kind of extra-special care you can give your little one is the daily application of an emollient product, like Mustela’s Stelatopia Emollient Cream and the replacement of harsh bath soaps with a gentle cleanser like Stelatopia Cleansing Gel.
+The best kind of extra-special care you can give your little one is the daily application of an emollient product, like Mustela’s Stelatopia Emollient Cream or Stelatopia Emollient Face Cream and the replacement of harsh bath soaps with a gentle cleanser like Stelatopia Cleansing Gel.